fvena/safeTrunk/README.md

 };
 ```

+For detailed configuration options and error handling, see our [Configuration Guide](https://safetrunk.dev/config/overview).

 ## Plugin System

 SafeTrunk supports plugins to extend its functionality.
 Create a plugin by implementing the `SafeTrunkPlugin` interface: